 Fighting in Civil War and Elected Positions

 In 1880 during an election year, he became a Republican U.S. Senator.
 Republicans were having a hard time deciding on a candidate.
 Garfield was pushing for his friend John Sherman.
-Each time Sherman failed to win the votes needed.
-They voted 35 times, never once coming to a decision.
+Unfortunately, each time Sherman failed to win the votes needed and they voted 35 times, never once coming to a decision.

 Finally, on the 36th ballot, Garfield was nominated; he not only became the Republican representative but won the election against the Democratic nominee General Winfield Scott Hancock by 10,000 popular votes.

 While President, many people begged Garfield for Civil Service jobs, going so far as stopping his carriage to ask him.
 Since he could not give a job to everyone, many people left disappointed.
 One of them was Charles Guiteau.